plausible/docs/docs/events-api.md

 The Plausible Events API can be used to record pageviews and custom events.
 This is useful when tracking Android or iOS mobile apps, or for server side tracking.

-In most cases we recommend installing Plausible via our provided [script](/docs/plausible-script) or one of the many integration packages listed [here](/docs/integration-guides).
+In most cases we recommend installing Plausible through our provided [script](/docs/plausible-script) or one of the many integration packages listed [here](/docs/integration-guides).
 However, if there's no easy way for you to integrate with Plausible, you can still do so by sending events directly to our API.

 ## Endpoints